| Be My Friend

 Hlookup Formula in Excel

-Hlookup function is used to retrieve the values from one row to another row correspondingly.
+Hlookup Function is used to retrieve the values from one row to another row correspondingly.

 It means it lookup the values horizontally.